Zarand3r/ligo-pendulum/ligo-environment/README.md

 The action space is the controlling torque on the actuated pendulum (the first pendulum).
 Actions of 0, 1, 2 correspond to torques of -1, 0, +1 respectively.
 The friction parameter

+I attempted to implement reinforcement training in the controller module.